 Chances are, if you are working, you have some assets.
 You likely received forms to complete at work, the bank, or online to designate beneficiaries.
 Beneficiary designations identify who your intended heirs are for most of your assets.
 These assets represent the non-probate property.
 These assets can be efficiently and effectively transferred outside of your last will, overriding your estate planning documents.
 Don’t neglect reviewing your estate plan either.

-The mistake many people make when designating their loved ones is that their designations may out-of-date or unreasonable.
+The mistake many people make when designating their loved ones is that their designations may be outdated or unreasonable.
 You thought it was cute that your boyfriend selected you (or so he said), so you reciprocated by naming him.

 If you don’t review your appointed beneficiaries periodically and at the same firm, you may still have your parents, siblings, and ex-spouse indicated as recipients.
 Review these forms regularly.
-You should review your documents after significant life events such as loved ones’ passing, marriage, divorce, and births.
+You should review your documents after significant life events, such as the loss of loved ones, marriages, divorces, and births.
 Updating your records can usually be done online.
 We explain more about designated beneficiaries here.

 14. Charitable Giving

 It is essential to consider charitable giving.
-The pandemic and protests highlighted the divide between the wealthy or those less fortunate.
-Those who are more lucky should give more each year.
+The pandemic and protests highlighted the divide between the wealthy and those less fortunate.
+Those who are luckier should give more each year.

 15. Be Grateful